-There are currently six directors serving on the Board.
-Our Amended and Restated Certificate of Incorporation, as amended, provides that the authorized number of directors may be changed only by resolution of the Board.
+There are currently eight directors serving on the Board.
+Our Amended and Restated Certificate of Incorporation (as amended, the "Certificate of Incorporation") provides that the authorized number of directors may be changed only by resolution of the Board.
 Directors may be removed only for cause by the affirmative vote of the holders of at least a majority of the votes that all our stockholders would be entitled to cast in an annual election of directors.
 Any vacancy on our Board, including a vacancy resulting from an enlargement of our Board, may be filled only by vote of a majority of our directors then in office, even if less than a quorum.
 Each director so chosen shall hold office until the next election of the class for which such director shall have been chosen and until his or her successor shall have been duly elected and qualified.

-At this Annual Meeting, the term of the following Class III directors will expire: William H. Baum and Gary W. Mize.
-The Nominating and Corporate Governance Committee has recommended that William H. Baum and Gary W. Mize be elected to serve as Class III directors at the Annual Meeting.
+At this Annual Meeting, the term of the following Class II directors will expire: Andrew J. Marsh and Jaime Guillen.
+The Nominating and Corporate Governance Committee has recommended that Andrew J. Marsh and Jaime Guillen be elected to serve as Class II directors at the Annual Meeting.

-Our stockholders will vote for the Class III director nominees listed above to serve until our 2025 Annual Meeting of Stockholders and until such director's successor has been elected and qualified, or until such director's earlier death, resignation or removal.
-The members of our Board who are Class I and Class II directors will be considered for nomination for election in 2023 and 2024, respectively.
+Our stockholders will vote for the Class II director nominees listed above to serve until our 2027 Annual Meeting of Stockholders and until such director's successor has been elected and qualified, or until such director's earlier death, resignation or removal.
+The members of our Board who are Class I and Class III directors will be considered for nomination for election in 2026 and 2025, respectively.

-Nominees for Election as Class III Directors with Terms Expiring in 2025
+Nominees for Election as Class II Directors with Terms Expiring in 2027

-The nominees listed below have been recommended by the Nominating and Corporate Governance Committee to be elected to serve as Class III directors.
+The nominees listed below have been recommended by the Nominating and Corporate Governance Committee to be elected to serve as Class II directors.
 There are no family relationships among our directors or executive officers.
 If either director nominee is unable or declines to serve as a director, the Board may designate another nominee to fill the vacancy and the proxy will be voted for that nominee.